 Criminal charges bring defendants into a legal system that can feel very confusing and overwhelming.
-In an effort to help defendants and their family members better understand Utah’s criminal court system, Overson & Sheen has compiled this short informational guide to Salt Lake City District Court.
+In an effort to help defendants and their family members better understand Utah’s criminal court system, Overson & Bugden has compiled this short informational guide to Salt Lake City District Court.
 It covers important topics such as:

 - What types of cases are heard in Utah’s district courts.